-As I said above, I like to have two dips when possible.
+As mentioned above, I like to have at least two dips when possible.
 An oil and vinegar based dip with a lot of herbs really lets the flavors of the vegetables come through.
 At the same time, I love the creamy richness of sour cream and cream cheese based dips.
-Here are some great low carb ideas –
+Here are some great low carb ideas:

 - BLT dip

 - Buffalo Chicken Dip

 - Chipotle dipping sauce